 And then you're left with a lovely jewel-colored cranberry relish that's perfectly tart and sweet.

 - 1 bag cranberries (12 oz)

 - 1 orange, medium

 - Slice the orange into 8 wedges for easier blending.

-- Place the cranberries, orange wedges, sugar, and Paula's Texas Orange (optional) into the food processor.
+- Place the cranberries, orange wedges, and sugar into the food processor.
 Blend/pulse until all ingredients are blended and incorporated.

 If nutrition info is shown, values are based on an online calculator and are estimates.
 Please verify using your own data.